Use the Intune Tenant Status page

-Use the Tenant Status page as a centralized hub to stay current on important details about your tenant, license availability and use, connector status, and important communications about the Intune service.
+The Microsoft Intune Tenant Status page is a centralized hub where you can view current and important details about your tenant.
+Details include license availability and use, connector status, and important communications about the Intune service.

-To view the dashboard, in the Azure portal go to Intune > Tenant Status.
-Tenant Status appears under the Help and support group.
+To view the dashboard, sign in to Intune and then select Tenant Status.
+Tenant Status appears under Help and support.

 Tenant details provide at-a-glance information about your tenant.
 View details like your tenant name and location, your MDM Authority, and your tenants service release number.
-The service release number is a link that opens the What’s new in Intune article on Microsoft docs, where you can read about the latest features and updates to the Intune service.
+The service release number is a link that opens the What’s new in Intune article on Microsoft docs.
+In What's new, you can read about the latest features and updates to the Intune service.

-This section also provides basic information about your available licenses and how many are assigned to users.
-Licenses for devices are not shown.
+On this tab you'll also find basic information about your available licenses and how many are assigned to users.
+Licenses for devices aren't shown.